Want to find the best HMO?

 It would be fair to say that property investors are motivated by decent returns on their investments and this is no different in the buy-to-let (BTL) market.
 For a while it seemed like every person and their dog with a comfortable financial standing wanted to invest in BTL’s.
 This was all the motivation needed to exceed the standard yields of 6% on a two-up, two down for serious professional property investors.
 As the housing crisis continues and the average first-time buyer has reached the all time high of 32 years old, more tenants are looking now than ever with fewer affordable rental properties available.

 Houses of Multiple Occupancy (HMO) have significantly taken off with established BTL investors because of their high yields (typically 14%) and less competition from the bulk of the market.
-Normally positioned in Town or City Centre locations, they offer a healthy balance of affordable living and doorstep amenities.
+Finding the best HMOs are normally positioned in Town or City Centre locations, they offer a healthy balance of affordable living and doorstep amenities.
 The focus on location and the properties themselves being suitable for conversion to HMO can be challenging, however here are some expert tips to increase your chances of sourcing an ideal prospect in a desirable location:

 Is there a demand?

 Market research is essential to buying any property or investment opportunity, you need to be certain there are tenants available to rent the beautiful rooms you are willing to provide.
 Experienced HMO investors have been quicker to establish properties in some areas than others.
 The most important ratio to establish for demand is Rooms:Tenants.
 Are there too many rooms available in comparison to the number of tenants looking?
 Or is there a high number of tenants searching but not enough rooms available.
 If it is the latter, then demand outweighs supply, and this would indicate a good area to invest.
 ‘Sparerooms.com’ is a great way of establishing the rooms:tenants ratio as it is displayed on every search.
-Don’t forget to also log on to Nimbus Maps® which will also display all the neighbouring registered HMOs.
+Don’t forget to also log on to Nimbus Maps® to find the best HMO because the platform will display all the neighbouring registered HMOs.

 What is your competition?